 Have custody of the funds of the Kyle R. Wilson PTO.
 All funds collected must be deposited into the designated bank account within 48 business hours of collection.

-Keep a full and accurate account of receipts and expenditures, and make disbursements in accordance with the adopted budget while using Money Minder to document all PTO monies.
+Keep a full and accurate account of receipts and expenditures and make disbursements in accordance with the adopted budget while using Money Minder to document all PTO monies.

 Present a financial statement at each meeting of the Kyle R. Wilson PTO.